Rangers vs. Giants Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 111 hits with 24 doubles, 29 home runs and 50 walks.
+- Adolis Garcia has put up 113 hits with 24 doubles, 29 home runs and 50 walks.
 He has driven in 89 runs with seven stolen bases.

 Garcia Recent Games